AAA predicts over 45 million Americans expected to travel during Memorial Day weekend - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 - The Miami-Dade average gas price is $3.16

-“You want to leave as little the chance of possible because they’re so many things you can’t control when you’re on the road, other drivers, construction, the weather,” said an AAA spokesperson.
+“You want to leave as little the chance of possible because there are so many things you can’t control when you’re on the road, other drivers, construction, the weather,” said an AAA spokesperson.

 On Memorial Day, the firm predicts the worst travel times will be 4 p.m.-7 p.m.